Black Sabbath – Black Sabbath: #949 of best 1,000 albums ever!

 First of all, let’s talk about that album cover, which is one of the deep level creepiest album covers of all time.
-And which, when you’re a pre-teen kid growing up in the strip mall-drenched suburbs of Long Island, New York, seems next level bad ass.
+Which, when you’re a pre-teen kid growing up in the strip mall-drenched suburbs of Long Island, New York, seems next level bad ass.
 To quote Stephen King’s tongue in cheek line: dig the heaviness, man.

-Black Sabbath is the kind of album by a band with the kind of name that you use to freak out your parents, impress or disturb (ideally: both) your friends, and allows you to conjure up a vibe, a persona perhaps, that sets you apart from the other kids.
+This is the kind of album by a band with the kind of name that you use to freak out your parents, impress or disturb (ideally: both) your friends, and allows you to conjure up a vibe, a persona perhaps, that sets you apart from the other kids.
 I’m into this stuff, so watch out.

 But creepy/cool album cover art and a creepy/cool band name equate essentially to jack squat, as Matt Foley, Motivational Speaker might put it, if the music doesn’t hold up.